Energy Transfer

-Energy Transfer LP is an American company engaged in the pipeline transportation, storage, and terminaling for natural gas, crude oil, NGLs, refined products and liquid natural gas.
-It is organized under Delaware state laws and headquartered in Dallas, Texas.
+Energy Transfer LP is an American company engaged in the pipeline transportation, storage, and terminaling for natural gas, crude oil, natural gas liquids (NGLs), refined products and liquid natural gas, as well as NGL fractionation.
+It is a publicly traded limited partnership organized under Delaware state laws and headquartered in Dallas, Texas.
 It was founded in 1996 by Ray Davis and Kelcy Warren, who remains Executive Chairman.

-As of 2023, the company owns or operates more than 125,000 miles of pipelines throughout the U.S., making it one of the largest midstream companies in the country.
+As of 2025, the company owns or operates approximately 140,000 miles of pipelines throughout the U.S., making it one of the largest midstream companies in the country.
 It is also one of the largest exporters of NGLs in the world.

 Business structure

 Energy Transfer owns controlling interests in Sunoco LP.
-It also owns 100% of Sunoco Logistics Partners Operations L.P., 46% non-economic general partner interest in USA Compression Partners L.P., and 100% of Lake Charles LNG which consists of an LNG import terminal and regasification facility near Lake Charles, Louisiana.
+It also owns 46% non-economic general partner interest and approximately 38% of the outstanding common units of USA Compression Partners L.P., and 100% of Lake Charles LNG which consists of an LNG import terminal and regasification facility near Lake Charles, Louisiana.

-Energy Transfer's natural gas business includes nearly 90,000 miles of natural gas transportation pipelines that receive natural gas from other mainline transportation pipelines, storage facilities and gathering systems and deliver the natural gas to industrial end-users, storage facilities, utilities and other pipelines.
+Energy Transfer's natural gas business includes approximately 105,000 miles of natural gas transportation pipelines that receive natural gas from other mainline transportation pipelines, storage facilities and gathering systems and deliver the natural gas to industrial end-users, storage facilities, utilities and other pipelines.